himabk1993/link-aggregator/API.md

 }
 ```

-Our API will allow consumers:
+Our API will allow clients:
 - to **create** new Links by sending a `POST` request with the following data to the `/api/links` endpoint:
   ```json
   {
     "url": "https://www.yahoo.com/"
   }
   ```
-  The link should be validated as being a proper URL.
+  The link should be validated as being a valid URL.
 - to **retrieve** all Links submitted, sorted by their Score, by sending a `GET` request to the `/api/links` endpoint.
 - to perform **actions** on each Link:
   - **Upvote**, by sending a `POST` request to the `/api/links/{linkId}/upvote` endpoint.
-This should add 1 to the "upvotes" property.
+This should add 1 to the "upvotes" property for that Link.
   - **Downvote**, by sending a `POST` request to the `/api/links/{linkId}/downvote` endpoint.
-This should add 1 to the "downvotes" property.
+This should add 1 to the "downvotes" property for that Link.

 ## Goals